How to Outline a Complete Book Series

 Repeat the process you used to outline the overarching plot for each book’s mini plot.
 If you have multiple POV protagonists within each book, you’ll need an additional outline for each character.

-• What conflict will your protagonist face throughout the book?
+• What conflict will my protagonist face throughout the book?

-Choosing a strong, resonant title for each book in a book series is important, because you want the series to feel cohesive with one naming structure.
-You can use your character’s name or plug-and-play different words related to the content of each book in a recurring naming formula.
-Check out some naming styles:
+Choosing a strong, resonant title for each book in a book series is important, because you want the series to feel cohesive under one naming structure.
+You can use your character’s name, or you can plug-and-play different words in a recurring naming formula.
+Check out some popular naming styles:

 • The Divergent Series by Veronica Ross: Divergent, Allegient, Insurgent

-• A Court of Thorns and Roses Series by Sarah J. Maas: A Court of Thorns and Roses, A Court of Mist and Fury, A Court of Wings and Ruin, etc.
+• A Court of Thorns and Roses Series by Sarah J. Maas: A Court of Thorns and Roses, A Court of Mist and Fury, A Court of Wings and Ruin, A Court of Frost and Starlight, A Court of Silver Flames

-• The Nancy Drew Series by Carolyn Keene: The Bungalow Mystery, The Secret of the Old Clock, The Mystery at Lilac Inn, etc.
+• The Nancy Drew Series by Carolyn Keene: The Secret of the Old Clock, The Hidden Staircase, The Bungalow Mystery, etc.

 With each new book in your series, make sure you find the most interesting and timely ways to recap the previous book events.
 While we’ve established that these books are not standalones, readers should be able to navigate each new book in the series with enough context to make up for any details they’ve forgotten.